paridhiarya/T20_TheTop11/README.md

 - Mail: paridhiarya22@gmail.com, paridhi.a21@iiits.in
 - Socials: Linked in Github profile

-I appreciate your interest and contributions to the Color and Weight Sensing Object Sorting Model.
+I appreciate your interest and contributions to the T20 - The Top 11 Project.
 Thank you!